Apply

 - Do not hide temporary fixes inside normal component files.

-- Do not let third-party CSS sit outside the legacy layer.
+- Do not leave third-party CSS outside a dedicated low-priority cascade layer (often

 - Large files trigger review, not acceptance.